jeffharrell/minicart/README.md

 1. Start with a PayPal [Add to Cart Button](https://www.paypal.com/cgi-bin/webscr?cmd=p/xcl/web-accept-to-sc-button-outside)
 2. Download the [Mini Cart JavaScript](https://github.com/jeffharrell/MiniCart/archives/master)
 3. Next, include the following snippet of JavaScript code into your HTML file before the closing &lt;/body&gt; tag.
-Make sure to point to your downloaded copy of minicart.js!

-Code:
+Make sure to update the path to point to your downloaded copy of minicart.js!

     <script src="/path/to/minicart.js" type="text/javascript"></script>
     <script type="text/javascript">